Streamlinelv/cartbounty/readme.txt

 4. How Exit Intent popup looks like once the user tries to leave the shop

 == Changelog ==

+= 6.1.1 =
+* Fixed a minor bug when trying to Bulk delete a row without selecting any row

 = 6.1 =
 * Exit Intent template labels replaced with placeholders